Red Sox vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have been victorious in 38, or 48.7%, of the 78 contests they have been chosen as underdogs in this season.
+- The Red Sox have been chosen as underdogs in 79 games this year and have walked away with the win 38 times (48.1%) in those games.

-- The Red Sox have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- The Red Sox have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, Boston and its opponents have hit the over in 77 of its 149 games with a total.
+- Games involving Boston have gone over the total set by oddsmakers in 78 of 150 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!